 - Claddagh Records (Dublin): One of the best music stores in a country that takes its music very seriously, Claddagh Records is a must for lovers of traditional Irish music.
-In addition to instruments and sheet music, they also sell some great (and tuneful) souvenirs.
+In addition to instruments and sheet music, it also sells some great (and tuneful) souvenirs.

 - Lorge Chocolatier (County Kerry): French chocolatier Benoit Lorge makes exquisite creations from his workshop just south of Kenmare.
 The wrapped gift boxes are little works of art in themselves.